05 March 2025

 3. You must have two to three years’ experience within the nursing profession since initial registration, with the last 12 months prior to making the application spent in employment in NSW or the ACT.

-Nurse Immunisation Training EOI
+Nurse Immunisation Training Waiting List

 Complete this expression of interest to undertake nurse immunisation training.